i (at) andrew (dot) li

 A whole-grammar implementation of shape grammars for designers (final manuscript version; zip, 1 MB; contains PDF, 1.5 MB)

 In the second-generation version, both editing and calculation take place inside the modeling application, so users do not have to shift back and forth between two applications.
 This may sound like a small thing, but it is an important simplification, both mechanically and cognitively.
-The website is here:
+Please try it!
+Here is the website: